Honduras

 Corporate - Tax credits and incentives

-• Industrial processing zone (Zona Industrial de Procesamiento or ZIP).
+- Industrial Processing Zones (Zona Industrial de Procesamiento – ZIP).

-• Temporary import regime (Régimen de Importación Temporal or RIT).
+- Temporary Import Regime (Régimen de Importación Temporal – RIT).

-• The Call Centre and BPO Promotion Law, which provides a tax holiday on import of tools, parts, accessories, furniture and office equipment, and all goods involved with the company’s active business as well as an income tax holiday on revenue from all the business activities carried out within the FTZs.
+Additionally, the Call Center and BPO Promotion Law provides a tax holiday on the importation of tools, parts, accessories, furniture, office equipment, and other goods directly related to the company’s business activities, as well as an income tax exemption on revenues generated from activities carried out within FTZs.

-Companies under special tax regimes are allowed to sell their partial or total production in the local market; income from local sales will be subject to the regular corporate tax regulations.
+Companies benefiting from special tax regimes are permitted to sell part or all of their production in the local market.
+However, income derived from local sales is subject to the standard corporate tax rules.

-There is also a reform to the income tax legislation that grants tax exonerations in general; the government established in the Decree No. 278-2013 a list of the valid income tax exonerations decrees that continue to have the corresponding benefits (contact your local PwC practice for more information).
+Likewise, amendments to income tax legislation provide for general tax exemptions.
+Decree No. 278-2013 also includes a list of income tax exemption decrees that remain in force and continue to grant tax benefits (contact the local PwC practice for additional guidance).

-The Law for the Promotion and Protection of Investment (Ley para la Promoción y Protección de las Inversiones) was amended, establishing a 15-year term for tax stability agreements, except for Public and Private Alliances projects.
-At the same time, it repeals the special income tax discounts granted by this law.
+The Law for the Promotion and Protection of Investment (Ley para la Promoción y Protección de las Inversiones) was amended to establish a 15-year term for tax stability agreements, except for Public-Private Partnership (PPP) projects.
+At the same time, the amendment repealed the special income tax discounts previously granted under this law.

-Special benefits exist for industries that import semi-manufactured materials for assembly in Honduras and export finished products.
-Benefits consist of duty-free imports of raw materials for subsequent export as manufactured products.
-Machinery for these industries may also be imported duty-free.
+Finally, special benefits apply to industries that import semi-manufactured materials for assembly in Honduras and export finished products.
+These benefits include duty-free imports of raw materials used in the production of export goods, as well as duty-free imports of machinery required for these activities.

 Foreign tax credit